 Remember to consult the MEC2IR conduct standards also, and to check if any Methods Policy Briefs are applicable to your review.

 The completed review should be submitted with an Agreement that you will comply with the requirement to update the review after three years.

-The next stage is to develop the review protocol using this template.
-Please read the Tips and instructions for completing the protocol form.
+The next stage is to develop the review protocol.
 In addition to following the template, authors may consult the Protocol guidelines document.